Psychedelic/dab-docs/docs/token-list/getting-started.md

 - `canisterID`: the Canister ID of the token you want to interact with (e.g XTC)
 - `agent`: and HttpAgent (instantiated with agent-js or Plug)
 - `standard`: a str with the name of the Token standard (DIP20, EXT)
-- `template`: an optional argument that enables access to non-standard methods.

 **It's important to note:** without passing a template interface, you can use the following methods: